marsbos/fix-my-photos/README.md

 ## The process/timing

 I started this assignment the weekend before this week's scheduled shipment to Acato and soon I had a great idea for an app.
 So I started working on it, but by the end of the day, I felt unhappy.
 I started all over with a new idea (fix-my-photos).
 So, already I had some code I could re-use for this new project.
 That's the reason some commits could be done quite fast.
+Most time was spent on two things:

+- Creating a clean solid 'architecture' in which components have only one concern and are 'managed' by a container.
+- Using and styling the Material-UI components. (because I am a bit of a perfectionist ;))

 ## Project setup